 The MSc can be completed in one year, or students can take up to five years.
 This flexibility allows students to study at their own pace (either part-time or full-time), adjusting the intensity of their study to suit their needs.
-The minimum and maximum periods of registration for the programmes are included in the table below:
+The minimum and maximum periods of registration for the programme are included in the table:

 Minimum Maximum

 MSc One year Five years

 Postgraduate Diploma One year Five years

-Minimum Maximum Postgraduate Certificate Six months Five years
+Postgraduate Certificate Six months Five years